Paskalovski/Application-of-Deep-Neural-Networks-using-keras/README.md

 Application of Deep Neural Networks - using keras

-Constructing a deep neural network to predict types of customers that leave the Bank.
+- Constructing and applying a deep neural network to predict types of customers that leave the Bank.

 Application content:
 - importing the dataset